arnoudb/frostybot/INSTALLATION.md

 **Manually Install Using Git**

-* Firstly, ensure that you have the git program installed
+* Firstly, ensure that you have the git program installed.
+Here is the command to install it on Ubuntu

       sudo apt install -y git

+  If you are using Redhat/CentOS/Fedora, use this command to install git:

+      sudo yum install -y git

 * Next, change to your home directory.
 This will ensure that you have write permission to download the source